Exercise 2

 Libraries

-In this section, we will load our SpatialExperiment object, which has been saved as a .qs2 file, and prepare it for quality control analysis.
+We will start by loading our SpatialExperiment object, which was saved in the previous exercise, and prepare it for quality control analysis.

 is.mito <- rownames(spe)[grepl("^MT-", rownames(spe))]